jiinjeong/CSVolunteer/README.md

     		int("m")
 	ValueError: invalid literal for int() with base 10: 'm'
     ```
   * How is this useful?
-An example would be if you receive numbers as strings and need to do some math, type conversion will help.
+Many ways!
+An example would be if you receive numbers as strings and need to do some math with the numbers, type conversion will help.

 * **String Interpolation**
   * String interpolation is having placeholders in a string into which you can substitute a variable value.
 Also known as string formatting